Kobold: Conflation with mine spirit

 Jacob Grimm certainly knew that kobel and Bergmännlein (=Bergmännchen (Note: -lein, -chen are the commonest German diminutives)) were the proper terms Agricola used for "mine spirits" since his Deutsche Mythologie quoted these terms from Georgius Agricola (16th cent.) in the annotation volume.
 (Note: The source was Agricola's De animatibus (1549), but Grimm attributed it to a different work, de re metallica Libri XII due to confusion.
 Basically Agricola wrote in Latin any German terms were Latinized or Graecized (thus "cobalos").)
-So to know the actual German terms ("kobel"), one needed to consult the glossary The glossary was later attached to a 1657 omnibus edition consisting of an excerpt of De animatibus added to de re metallica in XII books, which is clearly Basel 1657 edition Grimm is citing.
+So to know the actual German terms ("kobel"), one needed to consult the glossary.
+The glossary was later attached to a 1657 omnibus edition consisting of an excerpt of De animatibus added to de re metallica in XII books, which is clearly the Basel 1657 edition Grimm is citing.

 But Grimms' dictionary, while admitting that the mine spirit went by the name kobel, considered that word merely to be a variant or offshoot of kobold (for the house spirit).
-The dictionary stated under "kobold" that kobel must be a diminutive cognate Nebenform).
+The dictionary stated under "kobold" that kobel must be a diminutive cognate Nebenform.
 (Note: Grimms DW "kobold", III. ursprung, nebenformen, 3) a) gives among the Nebenname kobel, regarding it as a diminutive.)
 And under "kobalt" it considered the name of cobalt ore derived from the supposed mischief caused by the kobold or Bergmännchen (mountain manikin, mountain spirit) in these mines.